Dedicated and caring animal activist Jill Phipps was killed while protesting against the export of live animals.

 There were up to 5 flights a day each with 190 calves on board, and local residents and animal activists began demonstrating constantly day and night in a determined effort to stop them.

-Demonstrating at the local council offices.
+Demonstrating against the veal flights.
 Jill is at the front on the right.